jmsMoura/obsidian-jwpub-bible-verses/docs/USAGE.md

 The inserted verse will include:
 - A link to the verse on JW.org
 - The full text of the verse
+- For verse ranges, each verse will be displayed with its verse number
 - (Optional) Custom formatting based on your settings

 ### Converting Existing References